-The full form of SFTP is secure file transfer protocol.
+The full form of SFTP is the Secure file transfer protocol.
 It is also named as SSH FTP.
 SSH is for secure connection and FTP is for file transfer protocol.
-This clearly says that two protocols works together to transfer a file between two computers connected via IP network.
-According to the OSI model both are the examples of application layer protocols. .
-Here we will explain the sftp in detail along with the use case examples.
+This clearly says that two protocols work together to transfer a file between two computers connected via an IP network.
+According to the OSI model, both are examples of application layer protocols.
+Here we will explain the SFTP in detail along with the use case examples.

 FTP is the protocol for file transfer.
-In an IP network there multiple machines connects each other over IP network.
+In an IP network, multiple computer machines connect each other over the IP network.
 A machine may be physically reachable or might be a remote machine.
-If it is a remote machine then only file can be transfer over the network.
-This results the requirements for developing a mechanism for file transfer.
-FTP is the protocol which runs over TCP/IP for file transfer.
-It also have more functions.
-E.g during the FTP session , the remote directories can be browsed, file on remote machine can be deleted etc. So ftp a kind of terminal where many commands can be executed.
+If it is a remote machine then the file can be transferred over the IP network using an application.
+This results in the requirements for developing a mechanism for file transfer.
+FTP is the protocol that runs over TCP/IP for file transfer.
+A file transfer application can use the services of protocol for sending and receiving a file.
+It may perform more functions other than just transfer.
+E.g during the FTP session, the remote directories can be browsed, file on a remote machine can be deleted, etc. This makes FTP a kind of terminal where many commands can be executed.

-SSH is the protocol which setup a secure communication between the hosts.
-Before ssh , all the information was going over wire in plain text.
-This was very dangerous for security reasons.
-This leads to the development of ssh protocol.
+SSH is the protocol that sets up secure communication between the two hosts on an IP network.
+Before ssh (with FTP), all the information was transferred over the wire in plain text.
+Plain text always opens security threats.
+To make file transfer more secure.
+The development of the ssh protocol was done.
 With ssh the remote login becomes secure.
-SSH uses key based authentication with the server and it encrypt data between the hosts.
+SSH uses key-based authentication with the server and it encrypts data between the hosts.

-As ssh becomes very popular protocols for security.
-Other protocols start start using ssh for secure communications.
-SFTP is one of them , when FTP stats using SSH it becomes SFTP.
-So FTP works as user of SSH.
+As ssh becomes very popular protocols for secure communication.
+Other protocols start using ssh for secure communications.
+SFTP is one of them when FTP starts using SSH it becomes SFTP.
+So FTP works as a user of SSH.

 Sftp port number :

-As SFTP uses TCP based communication , so it will need a port.
-A client connects to the sftp server.
-So there should be standard port too for the service.
-Yes there is standard port for the service.
-The sftp port number is 22.
+SFTP uses TCP for network communication, like other TCP users SFTP also needs a port number.
+A client connects to the distance SFTP server.
+So there should be a standard port too for the service.
+Yes, there is a standard port for the service.
+The standard SFTP port number is 22.
 But the port number is configurable.
 This adds more security to the server.
-Only people to which the detail has been shared can connect to the server.
+Only people to whom the detail has been shared can connect to the server.
 Port number 22 is the port for SSH.
-As SFTP is rungs over SSH , so ssh port is used for all communications.
+As SFTP runs over SSH, so ssh port is used for all communications while transferring a file.

-Till now we have discussed about the theoretical part of the protocol.
-Now it is good time to start with few examples about the usage of sftp.
-Here we will use the CentOs linux for demonstration.
+Till now we have discussed the theoretical part of the protocol.
+Now it is a good time to start with a few examples for the usage of SFTP.
+Here we will use the CentOs Linux for demonstration.
 Each example covers the commands and theory behind the command.

 This is the first step.
-If no software is installed , then we can not run the protocol.
+If no FTP and SSH software is installed, then we can not run the protocol.
 So checking first.
-Most of the Linux systems comes with the sftp server installed.
+Most of the Linux systems come with the SFTP server installed.
 Server start running with the system startup.
-But still there might be chances that there is missing packages for sftp.
+But still, chances that there are missing packages for FTP and SSH.

 [root@CentOS_6_64]# ps -ef | grep ftp